calliope-edu/micropython-simulator/README.md

-# MicroPython-micro:bit simulator
+# MicroPython simulator

-## Try it out

-To try the simulator use the [micro:bit Python Editor](https://python.microbit.org).

-The rest of this page explains how to embed the simulator in an application and develop the simulator software.
+Initially developed by the Microbit Foundation (http://github.com/microbit-foundation), adapted to work with the Calliope mini.

 ## License